 The University is a founding member of Winchester Food Partnership (WFP), and our Catering Operations Manager, David Morton, sits on the WFP Steering Group.
 The WFP is supporting and developing sustainable food practices across Winchester District and is working towards Sustainable Food Cities membership.

 Campus Community Fridge

-Coming in 2019 - our new Campus Community Fridge.
-The Community Fridge will be based in the Kenneth Kettle Building and enable the University community to share surplus food that would otherwise go to waste.
+We have three Campus Community Fridges.
+The Community Fridges are based in the Learning Café (Level 4-King Alfred Centre) Cyber Italia (Kenneth Kettle Building) and the West Downs Centre Food Hall (Level 1).
+These enable the University community to share surplus food that would otherwise go to waste.

 We offer free drinking water across campus and at all catering outlets.
 Use the Water Fountain Map